Your Guide to Writing a Main Character Who Doesn’t Suck

 Now, you might say that your character is emotionally inaccessible and unable to show their feelings, even to themselves.
 However, I would argue that you still can portray to the reader that they are closing themselves off in that way, letting the reader gauge that they are putting up a front.

 So, how do you show your character’s emotions within a scene?
-The easiest way is to make sure we see their immediate responses and reactions to major plot events.
+The easiest way is to make sure you get their character interiority on the page.
+In other words, make sure we see their immediate responses and reactions to major plot events.
 For instance, if the main character gets the news that one of their parents has died, the reader will want to see how that affects them.
 Do they start crying immediately, or are they in shock?
 Do they even feel a little bit of relief?

 In the case of an emotionally inaccessible character, we could see them shut themselves off entirely, which will also tell us a lot about them.
 Maybe they hang up the phone or they could walk out the room.